NNPGs ask legislators to clear stand on Naga peace process

 "Unresolved matters should be decided through political and democratic process...
 The position and status of elected representatives of Nagaland cannot remain lukewarm They cannot choose to hide behind the boulders blocking the way," it said.
 The Centre had set a deadline for peace talks, in the wake of the Naga society's demand for an early solution to the six-decade-old issue, the statement insisted.

-Claiming that future of Naga generations must not be jeopardised by unresolved symbolic issues, Hukavi Yeputhomi said the working committee of the NNPGs had been more "practical and realistic" in its negotiation with the Centre.
-Nationalist Democratic Progressive Party (NDPP) and BJP coalition is in power in the Northeastern state of Nagaland.
+Claiming that the future of Naga generations must not be jeopardized by unresolved symbolic issues, Hukavi Yeputhomi said the working committee of the NNPGs had been more "practical and realistic" in its negotiation with the Centre.
+Nationalist Democratic Progressive Party (NDPP) and BJP coalition are in power in the Northeastern state of Nagaland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)